 However, the idea was popular in the EU.
 In March 2015, European Commission President Jean-Claude Junker declared that there was a need for a “common army among the Europeans”.

 In response, Clegg was adamant that Nigel Farage and Jean-Claude Junker were “dangerous fantasists.”

 “It’s not going to happen.”

 The plans get traction

-Since the vote EU leaders have emerged from the shadows to declare that they want to press ahead with establishing the army.
+Since the vote EU leaders broken their silence, declare that they want to press ahead with establishing the army.

 In Britain there is concern that this would undermine NATO and bring us closer to a European Superstate.